 The validity of IgG food sensitivity testing is hotly debated; however, we see almost every practitioner ordering some form of this test.
-Unlike the other tests on this list, many times this test is ordered because of patient demand.
+Unlike the other tests on this list, many times this functional medicine lab test is ordered because of patient demand.
 The rise of direct-to-consumer food sensitivity testing from companies like Everlywell has opened patients’ eyes to IgG testing.

 Nearly every lab company offers some version of IgG food sensitivity testing.
 We’ve heard from lab companies that they need to offer this testing “in order to compete” in the market.
 The methodology for processing these tests differs by lab and the sample type can vary from an at-home blood spot to a full in-lab blood draw.